 Ingredients in Sour Cream Blueberry Coffee Cake-

 Blueberries- In this recipe, you may easily use fresh or frozen blueberries.
 In the photos you see here, I’ve used Trader Joe’s frozen wild blueberries.
 Wild blueberries are much smaller than regular blueberries and if you can find them, they’re wonderful in this recipe with huge blueberry flavor.
-I’ve made it many times with large, fresh blueberries as well with delicious success, too.
+I’ve also made it many times with large, fresh blueberries as well with delicious success.

 Sour cream- The sour cream adds tang to offset the sweetness in the cake as well as incredible moisture.